harfang3d/snooker-python-hg2/README.md

-# Snooker
+# Snooker 3D simulation in Python

-**Snooker** is a game that was programmed in Python using the HARFANG 3D framework.
+**Snooker** is a simple game that was programmed in Python using the HARFANG 3D framework.

 *Become a pool player and test out our physics engine.*